Philo TV Review: Get Cable TV For Less Than $20 Per Month!

 The Final Take

-When you look at all the cord cutting options and streaming services on the market today, Philo TV stands out as an affordable, attractive option.
+When you look at all the cord cutting options and streaming services on the market today, Philo TV stands out as an attractive option.
 We like the diverse channel lineup that Philo TV offers.
 While local channels aren’t included, this isn’t a reason to pass over Philo TV.

 Again, if you can keep your enjoyment of sports limited to what airs on your local channels, there’s no reason you can’t get all your streaming service and TV entertainment content needs met with Philo TV.